 Many expecting mothers walk into a prenatal appointment to learn that they are taking one of many tests.
-If you know your next appointment will include a first-trimester screen test you can inform yourself and prepare.
+If you have a heads up that you will have the option to do a first-trimester screen test at your next appointment, you can get informed and be prepared.
 The alternative is that you are put on the spot to opt into a test.
-It is a lot easier to make informed decisions when you are not pressured and have the time and the space to explore your options and think through what is best for you and your baby.
+It is much easier to make informed decisions when you are not pressured and have the time and the space to explore your options and think through what is best for you and your baby.

 Costs and Insurance Coverage

-Find out if your health insurance covers a test.
+Just because your care provider offers a test does not necessarily mean your health insurance will cover it.
+If the test is not covered, make sure you know the cost.
 Your health insurance will likely cover a cell-free DNA test if you are over the age of 35.
-If you are under the age of 35, insurance may not pay for it.
-You can always request a specific test, but just because you can get access to it does not mean health insurance will cover it.
-If you have any questions about whether your insurance covers a test, ask your doctor or midwife.
+If you are under 35, insurance may not pay for it.
+You can always request a specific test, but it does not mean health insurance will cover it because you can get access to it.
+Ask your doctor or midwife if you have any questions about whether your insurance covers a test.
 Better yet, verify with your insurance company.

 Assessing How the Results Will Alter Your Prenatal Care

-On the other hand, there are many reasons why some couples would elect not to pursue testing or additional invasive testing if they are comfortable with the results no matter what the outcome is.
-If deciding on carrying their child to term is not an option, some parents may choose not to participate in any testing that has a risk.
+On the other hand, there are many reasons why some couples would elect not to pursue testing or additional invasive testing if they are comfortable with the results, no matter what the outcome is.
+Some parents may choose not to participate in any testing that has a risk if they would never consider terminating a pregnancy.
 Part of evaluating whether to opt into a test is weighing the risks and benefits.
-If you do not see any benefit in the results you could decide an invasive test is not worth the risk.
+If you do not see any use in the results, you could decide an invasive test is not worth the risk.

-Ask your doctor or midwife when results will be available and how you will you get them.
+Ask your doctor or midwife when results will be available and how you will get them.
 Your care provider may not notify you of normal results.
 In many cases, your doctor or midwife will only contact you if the test has an abnormal result.
 Make sure you understand the results and what they mean for you or your baby.
 Some tests will give you a positive or negative; others will assign a range or risk factor.
-Trying to interpret results from a lab print out without your doctor can be challenging.
-If you are confused, ask your care provider to clearly explain a test or results.
+Trying to interpret results from a lab printout without your doctor can be challenging.
+If you are confused about what a test means, please ask your care provider to explain it.

 Prenatal Tests and Telemedicine

 As more appointments are moving from in-office to online, we may see some changes in the availability of testing.
-At the time of this article, COVID-19 is changing a lot of standard policies and procedures related to prenatal care.
+COVID-19 is changing many standard policies and procedures related to prenatal care.
 Expecting mothers are getting fewer ultrasounds and seeing their doctor or midwife less often than normal.
 You should have access to your care provider as a resource for questions, even if you cannot be in their office in person or call.

-There are positives to visiting a lab instead of your doctor’s office.
+There are some positives if you are going to a lab to get blood drawn instead of your doctor’s office.
 Labs typically have a phlebotomist on staff.
 This is someone specifically trained to draw blood, which means they are very efficient and hopefully painless.
 This could also potentially cut down on some of the processing time for your results by cutting out time for your sample to transfer from your doctor’s office to a lab.

 Including Your Partner in Decision Making